 There is another train that leaves for Hat Yai, the International Express to Bangkok.

-However, due to the way fares are constructed in Thailand, it is very expensive for the short trip to Hat Yai, so best avoided unless you want to travel to places like Surat Thani, Chumphon, Hua Hin or Bangkok.
+However, due to the way fares are constructed in Thailand, it is very expensive for the short trip to Hat Yai, so this service is best avoided and should be used only if you want to travel longer distances (to places like Surat Thani, Chumphon, Hua Hin or Bangkok).

 If you are on one of the trains from KL to Padang Besar that arrive well before the Shuttle to Hat Yai and do not want to wait at the station, just head upstairs to the canteen and you will see the bridge leading across the tracks.